• Share this on:

 Tips:

-• Find a (potential) customer that is interested in your (planned) certified organic grains, pulses and oilseeds.
-For example, use the international directory of organic food wholesale & supply companies (Organic-bio) or participate in trade fairs for organic products such as Biofach in Germany.
+• Find a current or potential customer that is interested in your existing or planned certified organic grains, pulses and oilseeds.
+You can use the international directory of organic food wholesale & supply companies (Organic-bio) or participate in trade fairs for organic products like Biofach in Germany.
 Engage the customer in the process and ask for support where relevant, such as for the batch documentation procedure.

 • Try to combine organic certification with other sustainable initiatives to increase your competitiveness.